DPDK/dpdk/doc/guides/tools/testmldev.rst

 In the inference test, a pair of lcores are mapped to each queue pair.
 Minimum number of lcores required for the tests is equal to ``(queue_pairs * 2 + 1)``.

+Output validation of inference would be enabled only when a reference file is specified through the ``--filelist`` option.
+Application would additionally consider the tolerance value provided through ``--tolerance`` option during validation.
+When the tolerance values is 0, CRC32 hash of inference output and reference output are compared.
+When the tolerance is non-zero, element wise comparison of output is performed.
+Validation is considered as successful only when all the elements of the output tensor are with in the tolerance range specified.

 .. note::

    * The ``--filelist <file_list>`` is a mandatory option for running inference tests.
    * Options not supported by the tests are ignored if specified.
+   * Element wise comparison is not supported when the output dtype is either fp8, fp16 or bfloat16.
+     This is applicable only when the tolerance is greater than zero and for pre-quantized models only.

 INFERENCE_ORDERED Test